RapidFuge/host/README.md

 5.  **File Storage Setup:**
     * **Default: MinIO/S3 Bucket Setup:**
-        *   Ensure your MinIO server is running.
+        *   Ensure your MinIO/S3 server is running.
         *   Make sure the bucket specified in `MINIO_BUCKET` exists and the provided access/secret keys have permissions to read, write, and delete objects in that bucket.
     * **1: Local Storage Setup:**
         * Ensure the app is able to be able to write to ./uploads